focus-editor/focus/LOG.md

         - Select words by ctrl+D
         - Fix the weird doubling of characters when pasted a newline

+- When there are several cursors where some of them are above the viewport, hitting enter will shift everything down and will jerk briefly, which is annoying
+    - Ideally we need a way to glue viewport to a line, so that if it shifts then we shift the viewport too

 - Enable vsync (hmm tried it but it was terrible)
 - Add a warning on large texts (maybe semi-transparent)